Skip to content

 Computes the CDF using numerical integration when no analytical solution is available.
 The integral computed is:

-where FS is the delay distribution CDF, fU is the primary event distribution PDF, umin and umax are the primary event bounds, and s_min is the delay minimum.
+where F_S is the delay distribution CDF, f_U is the primary event distribution PDF, u_min and u_max are the primary event bounds, and s_min is the delay minimum.

 Handles edge cases and uses the solver stored in the NumericSolver method.